 Employment Outlook and Salary Information

-In 2013, the U.S. Bureau of Labor Statistics (BLS) reported an average hourly wage of $10.82, or $22,510 per year, for nonfarm animal caretakers, including groomers.
-The BLS also projected 15% employment growth for nonfarm animal caretakers in general from 2012-2022.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) reported an average mean hourly wage of $12.45, or $25,890 per year, for nonfarm animal caretakers, including groomers.
+The BLS also projected an employment growth for nonfarm animal caretakers in general to increase much faster than the average from 2018-2028.

 Animal Groomer Education Requirements